 A 345 service to Liverpool Street main line station.
 Eventually these will reach Liverpool Street via Pudding Mill Lane and Whitechapel!

-Its possible TfL plan to have a Shenfield out and back operation, with a branch service to Abbey Wood.
-How this could work is the Shenfield trains would arrive at the westbound platform and then travel empty to the Fisher Street crossover and thence back to Liverpool Street to form a return to Shenfield.
+Its entirely possible that TfL plan to have a bizarre service that links both Shenfield and Abbey Wood via cross platform interchange.
+How this could work is the Shenfield trains would arrive at the westbound platform then travel empty to the Fisher Street crossover and thence back to Liverpool Street to form a return to Shenfield.

 Conversely the Abbey Wood services could switch tracks at Whitechapel in order to arrive at Liverpool Street’s eastbound platform.
 They would wait here for just a couple of minutes before returning to Abbey Wood.
 I would assume a train makes its way to Liverpool Street (same as the Royal Oak option if its enabled here) whilst the driver changes ends.
 Certainly there are various options besides this including doubling back of drivers.